flengyel/Zettel/README.md

 ---

 This repository contains a Zettel template for use with a software implementation of the Zettelkasten Method.
 The Zettelkasten Method is documented online at [Introduction to the Zettelkasten Method](https://zettelkasten.de/posts/overview/) on the [Zettelkasten.de](https://zettelkasten.de) site and in the [Zettelkasten.de forum](https://forum.zettelkasten.de).
-The template is intended to be self documenting.
+The template is intended to be self-documenting.
 Further documentation and sample Zettels may be added to the repository in the future.

-As of November 18, 2021, the template was developed for Zettlr 2.0.3 + Pandoc 2.16.1 + MikTeX 21.2-x64 + Zotero 5.0.96.3 + BetterBibTex  5.6.8 under Windows 10; it has not been tested with other software.
+As of November 18, 2021, the template was developed for Zettlr 2.0.3 + Pandoc 2.16.1 + MikTeX 21.2-x64 + Zotero 5.0.96.3 + BetterBibTex  5.6.8 under Windows 10; it has not been tried with other software.

 For convenience, the evaluated Markdown template is provided within this README.md below.
 The unevaluated Markdown template 20211118010533.md is also provided within this repository.
 An abbreviated template is given first.